Christian nationalism: South Africa

 The future leader of the National Party and Apartheid Prime Minister of South Africa, B. J. Vorster in 1942 declared: "We stand for Christian Nationalism which is an ally of National Socialism.
 You can call this anti-democratic principle dictatorship if you wish.
 In Italy, it is called Fascism; in Germany, National Socialism and in South Africa, Christian Nationalism."

 While the National Party was primarily concerned about the nationalist interest of Afrikaners, there was a strong adherence to Calvinist interpretations of Christianity as the bedrock of the state.
 Moreover, by advancing ideas of Christian nationalism, the National Party could incorporate other "nations" in their programme of racial hierarchies and segregation.
 The Dutch Reformed Church in South Africa provided much of the theological and moral justification for Apartheid and the basis for racial hierarchy.

 A 2024 Pew Research Center survey found that 16% of South Africans self-identified as "religious nationalists".

+South Korea

+Christian nationalism, along with anti-feminism and anti-Chinese sentiment, is a major component of South Korea's far-right politics.